 This bill would include the provision of habilitative optometric services within the scope of practice of optometry.
-The bill would expand the scope of practice of optometrists who are certified to use therapeutic pharmaceutical agents by, among other things, authorizing those optometrists to use all therapeutic pharmaceutical agents approved by the United States Food and Drug Administration for use in treating the eye conditions covered by these provisions.
-The bill would also expand the ability of an optometrist certified to use therapeutic pharmaceutical agents to diagnose and treat certain diseases, as provided.
-The bill would require the board to grant a certificate to an optometrist for the use of advanced procedures, which include the administration of certain immunizations, if the optometrist meets certain educational requirements.
+The bill would expand the scope of practice of optometrists who are certified to use therapeutic pharmaceutical agents by, among other things, authorizing those optometrists to use all therapeutic pharmaceutical agents approved by the United States Food and Drug Administration and indicated for use in diagnosing and treating the eye conditions covered by these provisions.
+The bill would also expand modify the ability of an optometrist certified to use therapeutic pharmaceutical agents to diagnose and treat certain diseases, as provided. diseases.
+The bill would require the board to grant a certificate to an optometrist for the use of advanced procedures, which include the administration of certain immunizations, as defined, if the optometrist meets certain educational and certification requirements.
+The board would also be required to grant a certificate to an optometrist for immunizations if the optometrist meets certain educational and certification requirements.
+The bill would authorize the board to allow optometrists to use any noninvasive technology to treat specified conditions.